huesogu/demo-frontend/README.md

 ## Result

-Commit your work and create a pull request.
+Commit your work on the branch demo-frontend-v3 regularly and create a pull request.